AmandaOliver/React16-examples/README.md

 ## Context API

-If you're using Redux only for avoiding passing props down the React tree then you should consider Context API instead (probably you didn't need Redux in the first place).
+If you're using Redux only for avoiding passing props down the React tree then you should consider Context API instead ([probably you didn't need Redux in the first place](https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367)).

 On the other hand, if you use Redux with redux-sagas or redux-thunk to maintain a global state that get's updated with API requests you still need Redux.

-This new Context API is intented exclusively to avoid passing props down, which is not the main aim of Redux although it was commonly used to solve this "problem".
+This new Context API is intented exclusively to avoid passing props down the React tree, which is not the main aim of Redux although it was commonly used for this purpose.

 ### Comparison
 The main differences are the following: